The Cais do Sodré shipwreck

 Two lead sheathing fragments are mentioned in an internal memorandum dated 3 September 1996, together with a musket ball and a small collection of artefacts, bone fragments, and two sheave blocks, one of which was complete.

-Since the artefacts were not positioned within the volume excavated (c.100 x 24 x 6.5 m) it is impossible to say whether they were associated with the ship remains.
+Since the artifacts were not positioned within the volume excavated (c.100 x 24 x 6.5 m) it is impossible to say whether they were associated with the ship remains.

 The contractor decided to record the structure with a total station and moved a team to protect the surviving timbers and coordinate the work with the archaeological team.